icshwi/e3training/workbook/chapter1.md

 ```

 ### EtherCAT / Motion group

+*N.B.!
+You will need an ESS' Bitbucket account to access some of the modules in this group.*

 This group contains modules commonly used with motion contol.
 Note here that if a group has depencies upon other modules, these will be added automatically: